 - Please note that it is not possible to give every learner their first 3 choices due to demand and construction of the option blocks.
-Please do think very carefully about reserve choices as some learners will inevitably be allocated these subjects. - Learners are more likely to get all 3 first choices if they have opted for the full Ebacc - It may be appropriate for some learners to only study 2 option choices in order to get further support with English and Maths.
-This is coded as Es (extra support) in the options letter. - Some courses may not be viable due to low numbers of learners choosing it or if the school is unable to staff it with a suitably qualified teacher.
+Please do think very carefully about reserve choices as some learners will inevitably be allocated these subjects. - Learners are more likely to get all 3 first choices if they have opted for the full Ebacc - Some courses may not be viable due to low numbers of learners choosing it or if the school is unable to staff it with a suitably qualified teacher.